-The financial aid staff is here to assist you and your family with the resources available to help finance your education.
-Anyone applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA), and have a Social Security number on file with the College. *
+The financial aid staff are here to assist you and your family with the resources available to help finance your education.
+Anyone applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA) and have a Social Security number on file with the College.*

 To qualify for scholarships and/or grants, you must be enrolled full-time with twelve (12) credits or more per semester.
 Part-time students taking at least six (6) credits may qualify for a Federal Direct Loan.

-Hood College does have a priority date for completing the FAFSA - Feb.
-15. Applications submitted by the deadline are given first priority for institutional grants and/or endowment funding.
+The priority deadline for completing the FAFSA for Hood College is February 15.
+Applications submitted by the deadline are given first priority for institutional grants and/or endowment funding.

 Maryland residents who may be eligible for state funding MUST complete the FAFSA no later than March 1.
 This deadline is strictly enforced by the State of Maryland and no exceptions can be made.

 When completing the FAFSA, be sure to list Hood College on your application to ensure that the Financial Aid staff receives the information electronically.
 The Federal School Code for Hood College is 002076.

 Completing the FAFA is essential for securing most types of financial aid for college.
 In addition to federal grants and loans, many states and scholarship programs use the form to access eligibility for their aid programs.
 Hood College also uses the FAFSA to determine eligibility for need-based aid.

 If you miss the Feb.
 15 priority date, you should still complete the FAFSA to take advantage of any additional resources that may be available for you.
 Do not hesitate to contact financial aid with any questions or concerns.

 * The financial aid staff and any support office head shall ensure that the collection and use of the SSN is performed only when the functionality of the system is dependent on use of the SSN as an identifier.
 Employees authorized to collect information must be aware: